EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/index.md

 >    * Content should also help an unfamiliar reader navigate to areas of interest.

 ## Concept Design
-Our teams concept design process and selected design can be found on [this page of our website.](https://egr314-s-2026-201.github.io/02-Concept-Design/Design/#in-a-basic-paragraph-what-is-the-goal-for-our-exploration-device)
+Our team's concept design process and selected design can be found on [this page of our website](https://egr314-s-2026-201.github.io/02-Concept-Design/Design/#in-a-basic-paragraph-what-is-the-goal-for-our-exploration-device).

 ## Team Members Datasheet links